tableau/embedding-api-v3-guide/README.md

 * getSummaryColumnsInfoAsync(): returns only the Column info for when you just need to retrieve metadata about the columns.
 * fieldID property of Column object: for use in columnsToInclude.

+### Resetting the active custom view

+In v2, to reset the active custom view to the original view, you would use `workbook.showCustomViewAsync()` without providing any arguments.

+In v3, to reset the active custom view to the original view, set `viz.src` to its original value used to load the viz.

 ## Things that remain the same

 ### Filtering, Selecting Marks, and Changing Parameters